landerson739/perovskite-solar/_pages/theoretical_limits.md

 ## Efficiency of Solar Cells

 Despite solar cells producing power, they still have an efficiency associated with their operation.
-The efficiency of a solar cell is the power it can produce from the incident light hitting the cell.
+The basic efficiency of a solar cell is the power it can produce from the incident light hitting the cell.

+In comparison to a simple device, the efficiency of photovoltaic cells depend on several different factors.